公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 IULIA VOINA-MOTOC: MORAL-RULE AND RULE OF LAW IN INTERNATIONAL POLITICS ?

 namely will power.
-If everything connected to will power is political, then there is
+If everything connected to will power is political, then

 no realm of the law in international relations.
-The political rationale is added to the
+The political rationale is

 legal demonstration.